Hi, I’m Emily, founder of Simply Great Britain and this is the story of how we got here.

-Simply Staffordshire was born and at the very heart of it was community.
-Bringing together all those amazing business owners out there who don’t get recognition, you don’t hear about on the telly and who now make up 93% of all British business.
+My 2nd business, Simply Staffordshire was born and at the very heart of it was community.
+Bringing together all those amazing business owners out there who don’t get recognition, you don’t hear about on the telly and who now make up 94% of all British business.
 These tend not to be the SMEs that big government talks about (which have 10 employees or more) but the micro businesses who don’t always want to take over the world or expand but simply want to live a life that they love, doing something that makes them smile.
 How perfect is that?

 I want Britain to fall in love with indie business – all sectors of it.
 I want the recognition that small is beautiful and builds communities, supports humans at all levels and makes life just that bit more beautiful.
 Our community is growing as we work every day to make our members feel connected, supported and celebrated which is, after all, what life is about.

-Today I still live in Staffordshire with my husband, two teenage sons & two dogs.
+Today I live in Staffordshire with my husband, two teenage sons & two dogs.
 Life is chaotic, balance is still something I strive for every day and I am on the same journey as a small business owners as everyone else.
 I walk every day, practice yoga often, drink too much tea and am grateful for everything that comes my way.